 For some reason or other, as I was going through and approving posts today in the FB group I paused when I saw what was obviously a music video by a popular singing group, but the video had the Church logo at the top.
 I hadn’t ever recollected the Church using an outside group for one of its videos before, so I decided to watch it.

 As the video progressed and it began to depict both modern and ancient acts of kindness, I suddenly felt a connection, and I saw a light I hadn’t seen before.
 For the first time in my life I was looking at Christ’s interactions with those he helped from his perspective, not just from theirs.
 How did he feel about talking to the woman taken in adultery?
 What was he feeling for her in her situation?
 What went through his mind and heart as he healed the blind and mended the bodies of those who were brought to him?
 Was the good he did just a duty he performed at the behest of his Father or was there something far more deeply personal about these whom he healed?

-Consider these things as you watch the video.
+Consider these things as you watch the video Light of the World.
 Note how it makes you feel.
 I have seen it several times now, and each time I see it I weep anew.

 God is not random

 We can always be assured that what happens in mortality was all ordered and set up in the premortal world before the earth was even created.
 Nothing in this life was left to chance or accident.
 I my opinion, those whom Christ encountered and healed were chosen to be the subjects of his miracles in the premortal life.
 In John 9:1-3 Jesus taught his disciples that the man before them was born blind for the express purpose “that the works of God should be made manifest in him.”
 Does that sound like an accidental meeting to you?

 1 And as Jesus passed by, he saw a man which was from his birth.